BMI Calculator

 Limitations of the BMI Scale

 While BMI is a very useful general indicator, it is important to understand its limitations.
-BMI does not directly measure body fat and does not account for factors like body composition, age, or sex.
-For example, a very muscular athlete may have a high BMI due to the weight of their muscle mass, not excess fat.
-For this reason, it is often useful to use this tool in conjunction with our Body Fat Calculator to get a more complete picture of your health.
-To understand your calorie needs for your weight goals, check our TDEE Calculator.
+Very muscular individuals, for example, may have a high BMI due to the weight of their muscle mass, not excess fat.
+Always use this tool as part of a broader conversation with a healthcare provider.

 Frequently Asked Questions